 - The anti-cloud on-premises techie: “If it was your own kit you’d be able to troubleshoot it yourself!
 Can’t do that in the cloud!”
 But this is the whole point of cloud – I don’t want to troubleshoot it myself!
 AWS has all the skills and know-how and resources I don’t have.
 This is usually a techie blinded by their fear of the cloud, who wants us to build IT systems in a shed at the end of their garden.

-It’s unlikely that anyone who understands AWS will pay any attention to this kind of rhetoric, but non-cloud-savvy business users might unfortunately be influenced by this kind of fear, uncertainty, and doubt.
+It’s unlikely that anyone who understands AWS will pay any attention to this kind of rhetoric, but non-cloud-savvy business users might unfortunately be influenced by the kind of fear, uncertainty, and doubt spread based on the AWS S3 outage.

 The calm after the storm